 The great thing about this product is that your phone still works perfectly.
 We could lock it in a metal safe when not in use, but as well as being incredibly impractical, your phone would stop working.
-Our Picture Frame only blocks radiation in one specific direction, which makes the SYB Picture Frame ideal for providing EMF anywhere you need it– like protecting you from your cell phone’s radiation emissions on your nightstand.
+Our Picture Frame only blocks radiation in one specific direction, which makes it ideal for providing EMF protection anywhere you need it – like on your nightstand, where it can protect you from your cell phone’s radiation emissions as you sleep.

 Other Healthy Living Tips for Improved Sleep

-Here at SYB we offer dozens of tips on how to live healthier, with less exposure to harmful EMF radiation.
+We have dozens of tips on how to live a life that’s healthier and with less exposure to harmful EMF radiation.

 1) SYB Healthy Living Tip #28: Turn Off Your WiFi at Night

 WiFi routers are a relatively significant source of EMF radiation exposure in many homes.
-And most people keep their routers on 24 hours a day– leading to a significant cumulative non-stop exposure.
+And most people keep their routers on 24 hours a day – leading to a significant level of cumulative non-stop exposure.
 So one way to make a massive reduction in your EMF exposure is to turn off your WiFi router at night.

 Your bedroom should be a peaceful and serene area.
 After all, sleep is crucial for your overall health.
 That’s why it’s so important to keep electronics out of your bedroom – electronics can be an unnecessary distraction that disrupts your sleep habits.